Has the Flipped Classroom Already Become the Norm?

 While many of the best-known flipped classroom case studies feature classrooms that have made flipping a daily part of the learning experience, increasingly, flipping has become a tool educators can turn to on a part-time basis, supporting their lessons as best fits the materials.

 For part-time classroom flipping, the process is much the same — teachers record lectures and share them with the class for review ahead of time.
 Part-time flipping is proving exceptionally valuable both as a means for interested teachers to see how flipping might work in their courses, as well as to help teachers facilitate extended or more complicated lessons in a way that allows students to tailor the materials to their own needs.

 How a School’s Learning Technology Team Can Enable Flipping Campus-Wide — With a Better Video Platform

 While early flipped classrooms relied on individual teachers to record and post lecture videos on YouTube, most institutions today aren’t hoping their teachers will each invent their own flipped classroom solutions.

-Rather, many schools are turning to flexible lecture capture video platforms already designed for academic video use, and adapting those tools to enable every faculty member to flip their classrooms as they see fit — with the technology they already know.
+Rather, many schools are turning to flexible flipped classroom software already designed for academic video use, and adapting those tools to enable every faculty member to flip their classrooms as they see fit — with the technology they already know.

 With Panopto, schools and universities can enable their teachers to easily record and share flipped classroom video lectures right from their own laptops, tablets, and smartphones — then instantly make those recordings searchable and shareable for students either directly in their institution’s Panopto video library or through an integrated learning management system.